 In this article, we will discuss the steps it takes to teach your dog to play alone without the need for a companion or a helping hand.
 Also, we will look at how to teach your dog the different kinds of games it can play by itself.

 Types Of Games Your Dog Can Play By Itself

 First and foremost, for a dog to play by itself, there must be many toys around it.
 These toys can include a tennis ball, a Kong Rubber Flyer, a Hyper Pet IQ Treat Mat, a Diggity Dog Muttini Bar Collection, among other safe toys.

 See also: Best 10 Dog Chew Toys (Review)

 Below are five games, plus simple guides that you can help teach your dog to play by itself without difficulty.

 1. Chase The Ball Around

-This is an exciting and straightforward to teach the game that can be played by either two or one party.
+This is an exciting game that is easy to teach and can be played by either two or one parties.
 Usually, it involves a sizeable ball (preferably a tennis ball) and an open field.
 The basics of the game are to catch the ball as it rolls on the ground.

 Most dogs prefer bigger and bouncy training balls like soccer balls.